How to Request Funeral or Bereavement Leave: Examples for 2026

 Hi [Manager Name],

 I am sorry to share that my [Relationship] has passed away.
-I need to take bereavement leave from [Start Date] and expect to return on [Return Date], if arrangements do not change.
+I need to take bereavement leave starting [Start Date] and expect to return on [Return Date], unless arrangements change.

 I may have limited access to email during this time.
-I have asked [Colleague Name] to keep an eye on [urgent task / client item / rota issue], and I will update you if my return date needs to change.
+I have asked [Colleague Name] to keep an eye on [urgent task / client item / rota issue].
+I will update you if my return date changes.

-Please let me know if there is a form or HR process I should complete when I am able to do so.
+Please let me know if there is any form or HR process I should complete when I am able.

 Thank you for your understanding.